mikeybinns/monorepo/README.md

-# Atomic Smash Packages
+# Mikey Binns Monorepo

-This is a monorepo for Atomic Smash packages
+This is a monorepo for my packages

 ## To add a package